Azure/iot-identity-service/docs/develop-an-agent.md

 idtype = ["module"]
 EOF

-# Set ownership of your registration entry to the identity service
+# Set ownership of your registration entry to the Identity Service
 sudo chown aziotid:aziotid /etc/aziot/identityd/config.d/mymodule.toml

 # Set the registration entry to be -rw-------.